Kokoda Track Foundation

 The Kokoda Track Foundation (KTF) is an international aid organisation working in Papua New Guinea.
 The foundation was established in 2003 and supports the indigenous people of that country.
-The Foundation provides education, health, and community service programmes such as disaster relief, microbusiness promotion and sustainable ecotourism.
+The Foundation provides education, health, equality and leadership programmes.

-History of the Kokoda Track Foundation
+History

 The Kokoda Track Foundation is an Australian not-for-profit organisation that works with the communities living along and around the Kokoda Track in Papua New Guinea (PNG).
 Following its formation in 2003, the KTF funded and prepared a Strategic Plan for Tourism for the Kokoda Track.
 The Kokoda Track Foundation lobbied for, and on 11 June 2003, the PNG government established, the Kokoda Track Special Purpose Authority (KTA).
 The KTA's first action was the development of an ecotrekking strategy to enable the people along the track "to optimise the benefits from tourism and enable them to take a leading role in their own development".
 The Foundation initially started provided young children in PNG with school scholarships.
 Over the years, the Foundation increased its support to include other areas of health, education and welfare.

-The Chairman of KTF is Ian Kemish and the CEO is Dr. Genevieve Nelson.
+The Chairman of KTF is Ian Kemish and the CEO is Genevieve Nelson.
 Board members include Yahoo Serious and Bill James (co-founder of Flight Centre).

-KTF in Papua New Guinea
+In Papua New Guinea

-The foundation currently works in four main areas: education, health, community development and micro-business.
+The foundation currently works in four main areas: education, health, equality and leadership.

-Education programs

-Fuzzy Wuzzy Angel Scholarships

-The Foundation supports elementary, primary, secondary and tertiary students with Fuzzy Wuzzy Angel Scholarships.
-The scholarships cover students' tuition fees, educational resources and uniform, food, and boarding (where applicable).
-In 2014, the Foundation provided more than 450 students with Scholarships.

-Kokoda College

-The Kokoda College is a planned state-of-the-art training facility based in remote Kou Kou village.
-It will offer courses in Elementary & Primary Teaching and Community Health Work.

-Elementary and Primary Teacher Training

-The Foundation has trained more than 60 elementary teachers and assisted members of the communities to train as primary teachers via the PNG Diploma of Primary Teaching.
-These teachers will return to their home villages to operate the schools after they have graduated from the course.

-School Resource and Infrastructure Support

-In 2014, KTF continued to support 43 elementary, primary and secondary schools with educational resources including textbooks and library books, stationery, teacher resources, furniture, and general maintenance for classrooms.

-Archer Leadership Scholars Program

-The Foundation's Archer Leadership Scholars program, funded by the Fred P. Archer Charitable Trust, annually awards scholarships to six tertiary students in PNG who have demonstrated exceptional academic abilities, promising leadership skills and a desire to go on to future leadership roles in PNG.